maureyese/dockingPHA/00_tutorials/01_setting_git.md

 4. Click on "Settings".
 5. Click on "SSH and GPG keys".
 5. Click on "New SSH key".
-6. Write on "Title": GOGEC
+6. Write on "Title": gogec

 **Step 13.** Copy the content of SSH key